A Coastal Maine Wedding Invitation Newspaper

 One of the amazing things about this format is that we didn’t have to be too picky—we used at least 10 different photos of Julie and Bryan over the years, as well as incredible shots from their engagement shoot in New York City.
 We could afford to give more detailed information too since the newspaper offered far more space than a few small cards.

-In the end, the newspaper featured a whole spread with details of the wedding weekend (the actual “invitation” itself!) with gorgeous images of the venue and couple, a page on accommodation, a page on how to get there (with a map of course!) and a fantastic double spread of food recommendations!
-Even though it wasn’t necessary to maintain the expectations of a “newspaper” layout, we had fun with it!
+In the end, the newspaper featured a whole spread with details of the wedding weekend (the actual “invitation” itself!) with gorgeous images of the venue and couple, a page on accommodation, a page on how to get there (with a map of course) and a fantastic double spread of food recommendations (with many oyster recommendations, as the bride is an oyster sommelier and blogger)!
+Even though it wasn’t necessary to maintain the expectations of a typical newspaper layout, we had fun with it!
 The back page featured a crossword puzzle of facts about the bride and groom, along with an awesome panda comic drawn by Julie!

 If that isn't one of the main goals of a wedding, I don't know what is!

-Other pieces I designed include the wedding program, as well as a chalkboard menu of the cocktail hour nibbles.
+Other pieces I designed for Julie and Bryan's big day include the wedding program, as well as a chalkboard menu of the cocktail hour nibbles.
 To cap it all off, I also designed a thank you card using one of the beautiful photos taken by Rebecca Arthurs from the wedding, which was the perfect way to sign and seal a beautifully designed and orchestrated lifetime event!

 Are you newly engaged?
 I'd love to help you brainstorm design ideas for your wedding.

 Schedule a complimentary consultation with me today!